FEU Public Policy Center

 Research Fellow

 Ica is a spatial planner, development worker, and amateur scribbler of things.
-She has been working on peace processes in the Philippines since 2010, specialising in land and cultural heritage issues and the implementation of socio-economic programs in situations of armed conflict, among others.
+She has been working on peace processes in the Philippines since 2010, specialising in land and cultural heritage issues and implementation of socio-economic programs in situations of armed conflict, among others.
 She holds degrees in planning, growth and regeneration from the University of the Philippines and the University of Cambridge.
-At present, she is doing consultancy work with The Asia Foundation.
-She is also a recipient of the British Council’s DOST Newton Agham Fellowship to Cambridge University.

 View Profile